Quantum Architecture Search with Unsupervised Representation Learning

 \subsubsection{Preliminaries}

-The most common graph autoencoders (GAEs) consist of an encoder and a decoder, where the encoder maps a graph into a feature space, and the decoder reconstructs the graph from those features.
-One prominent example is the variational graph autoencoder (VGAE), a promising framework for unsupervised graph representation learning that utilizes a graph convolutional network as its encoder and a simple inner product as its decoder~\citep{kipf2016variational}.
-In this work, however, we do not employ the common VGAE as a framework for learning latent representations.
-Instead, we utilize a more powerful encoder GIN~\citep{xu2019powerful}.
+Graph autoencoders (GAEs) provide a general framework for unsupervised graph representation learning, consisting of an encoder that maps a graph to a latent space and a decoder that reconstructs the graph from this representation.
+A representative example is the variational graph autoencoder (VGAE), which uses a graph convolutional network as the encoder and optimizes a variational objective~\citep{kipf2016variational}.

-\begin{definition} We are given a circuit created by $m$ gate types, $h$ gates and $g$ qubits.
-Then, the circuit can be described by a DAG $G=\{V, E\}$ with $n=h+2=|V|$ gate nodes including START and END.
-The adjacency matrix of graph $G$ is summarized in $n\times n$ matrix $A$ and its gate matrix $X$ is in size of $n \times (m+2+g)$.
-We further introduce $d$-dimensional latent variables $z_i$ composing latent matrix $Z=\{z_1,..,z_K\}^T$. \end{definition}
+In this work, we adopt the graph autoencoder paradigm but depart from the standard VGAE design.
+Specifically, we employ a Graph Isomorphism Network (GIN)~\citep{xu2019powerful} as the encoder, which has been shown to be theoretically more expressive than common GCN-based encoders in distinguishing graph structures.
+This choice is particularly important for quantum circuits, where subtle differences in connectivity and gate ordering can lead to significant differences in circuit behavior.